-The Report features articles written by Ayanna, the managing editor, Michael Ransom, and other NCR Journalists who are passionate about international affairs and human rights.
+The of the internationally acclaimed Nahmias Cipher Report.
+The Report features articles written by Ayanna, the managing editor, Austin Bryan, and other NCR Journalists who are passionate about international affairs and human rights.

 She invites readers to explore articles on the site, and approach each with a critical eye toward current events.
 There are many sides to every story, and uncounted experiences of people living in emerging economies where women and children are particularly at risk, and human rights abuses seem to be the norm.

 The Report seeks to challenge readers to move beyond the standard fare as purveyed by most media, of demonizing and convicting an entire society and citizenry; asking instead that readers choose to recognize themselves in the “other” and assign blame to the miscreants who are the true culprits of many of the atrocities that negatively impact us all.

 Not every man is bad, not every woman is abused, though many are and they suffer in silence believing that few in the West care.
 But, this couldn’t be further from the truth, and just because they live and die in nation states where man’s inhumanity to man is often justified by religion, this twist of circumstance does not make them inherently complicit.

 The Report is an alternative news source which offers different perspectives of world events.
 Throughout Ayanna speaks honestly and practically about her experiences, and asks The Report journalists to do the same.
 It is this inside/out approach which personalizes the suffering of others as a catalyst for empathy and action.